andersao/l5-repository/README.md

 ### Create a Criteria

-Criteria is a way to change the repository of the query by applying specific conditions according to their need.
-You can add multiple Criteria in your repository
+Criteria are a way to change the repository of the query by applying specific conditions according to your needs.
+You can add multiple Criteria in your repository.

 ```php